Geigerkind/training_presentations/README.md

 # Enumerations
 > Rust’s enums are most similar to **algebraic data types** in functional languages, such as F#, OCaml, and Haskell.

+> The most similar equivalent in C++ is the std::variant.

 ## Example: IssuePriority
 ```rust
 enum IssuePriority {